USEPA/CMAQ/CCTM/src/MECHS/README.md

 ### Using species namelist files

 Species namelists define the four groups of model species: gas, aerosol, non-reactive, and tracer species simulated by the model.
 The CMAQ model reads namelists to define processes that impact simulated concentrations.
-Species namelists can be used to apply uniform scaling factors by model species for several physical processes.
+Species namelists can be used to apply uniform scaling factors to several physical processes for model species.
 Dry deposition of NO can be reduced by 50% by applying a factor of 0.5 to the dry deposition velocity for NO. Similarly, the boundary conditions of O<sub>3</sub> can be increased by 50% by applying a factor of 1.5.
 The gas, aerosol, and non-reactive define a specific mechanism.
 A tracer namelist is generally interchangable between mechanisms.
 They are employed in transport and deposition studies.
 Example tracer namelists are under $CMAQ_MODEL/CCTM/src/MECHS/trac0 (_the version most often used_) and $CMAQ_MODEL/CCTM/src/MECHS/trac1.